 As we continue to navigate what the “new normal” means for in-person gatherings around the world, we remain in what we call the Wild West of Conference Planning.
 That means it’s up to you, as an event host, and us, as its planners, to ensure that the show is as safe as possible.
-With that in mind, here are a few things to consider when planning your next conference:
+With that in mind, here are some things to consider when planning a conference with safety on the mind.

 Government Mandates and Venue Requirements

-Above all, you and your guests need to follow government (that includes federal, state, or local) requirements.
+Above all when planning a safe event, you and your guests need to follow government (that includes federal, state, or local) requirements.
 It’s the law after all.
 Of course, if you feel like your attendees are not going to be comfortable with certain mandates, or lack thereof, be sure to survey them early on.
 That way, you can find a location that provides the health and safety atmosphere they’re expecting.

 Similarly, organizations and private businesses may choose to enforce their own safety measures on guests, especially within states that are more relaxed about vaccines and masks.
 Before you sign a contract with a venue, go over its health and safety rules closely and ask any questions.
 You want to be sure that those restrictions coincide with what attendees want—and be aware that new rules and regulations could mean last-minute changes.